The End of Summer (1961; Yasujiro Ozu)

 As it turns out, none of the three characters introduced in the opening sequence becomes central to the plot, and most of the action takes place in Kyoto instead of Osaka.
 Eventually, the central figure that emerges is the sake brewery owner, an elderly father-in-law to both the widow and the matchmaker from the opening scene.
 His wife long since deceased, he has recently reconnected with an old flame from his married days, a supremely practical woman who urges her Americanized daughter to play the role of the sake brewer’s illegitimate offspring, because she might as well.
 The portrayal of disrespect towards the pre-war generation personified by the sake brewer (“I wish father would act appropriate for his age”) is similar to Ozu’s masterwork Tokyo Story, only cut with sly comedy and borderline Sirk-ian melodrama.

 No one can make empty spaces feel as full as Ozu, and that gift is perhaps never more tangible than in The End of Summer.
 In a film that can alternate between knowing comedy and aching regret within the same moment, the most emotionally shattering scene comes between a couple of characters who are relatively incidental to the narrative.
 One of the sake brewer’s daughters accompanies a co-worker to the train station, seeing him off as he travels to a new position in Sapporo, both of them painfully aware of an unspeakable attraction.
-The comma in the sentence is a shot of the two would-be lovers shot from behind on gray station bench, resigned to their separation.
+The comma in the sentence is a shot of the two would-be lovers shot from behind on a gray station bench, resigned to their separation.
 The period is a shot of the empty bench with the sound of a rushing train in the background, and the following sentence begins with an image of a clock.
 It’s like a tincture of undiluted Ozu – devastating, life-affirming, wise, and inevitable.